NatWest SE100: Criteria and FAQ

 Essential info about the NatWest SE100 Index & Social Business Awards, delivered by Pioneers Post.
 All you need to know about this year's award categories, how to apply and key dates and deadlines.

 What is the SE100?

-The NatWest SE100 Index was devised in 2010 by Pioneers Post and NatWest to recognise and reward the leading 100 social enterprises across the UK each year.
+The NatWest SE100 Index was devised in 2010 by Pioneers Post in partnership with NatWest to recognise and reward the leading 100 social enterprises across the UK each year.

 More than just a celebration of the best and brightest, it also serves to gather insight and market intelligence about the UK social enterprise movement, and to put some hard facts and figures behind the fantastic stories of change that characterise the sector.
 It aims to forge a better understanding, within social enterprise and more broadly, of the exciting, pioneering and successful organisations that identify themselves as social enterprises in the UK.

 The SE100 is an annual awards programme, deliverd by Pioneers Post in partnership with NatWest, seeking entries for the SE100 Index (Social Enterprise Top 100) & Social Business Awards, this year in seven different categories.

 The SE100 aims to celebrate and share the experiences of individual social enterprises in delivering both ‘profit and purpose’, and to build greater intelligence about the growing social enterprise movement through the collection of both data and stories.

 Submitting an application (via the online application form), gives you the chance to be counted among the UK's top social enterprises – deadline to enter is on 7 May.